bespinian/blog/content/posts/run-docker-registry-on-cloud-foundry.md

 ## Create S3 Service

-By default, the registry stores the pushed Docker images on the local filesystem.
+By default, the registry stores the pushed Docker images on the local file system.
 Since apps should be stateless according to the [twelve-factor app manifest](https://12factor.net/processes), we will change this behavior to use an S3 backend instead.
 Please follow [this tutorial](/manage-buckets-on-cloud-foundry-s3-services/) on my blog to create an S3 service with bucket and name the service "registry-storage".

 ## Create Redis Cache